shlee1223/did-doc-architecture/docs/architecture/Software Architecture.md

 ### 4.1.
 Core

-Core group은 Digital ID 시스템 운영에 반드시 필요한 다음의 공통 요소를 포함한다.
+The Core group contains the essential components for operating the Digital ID system:

-- Trust Repository
+- Trust Repository:
-    - Blockchain 기반 저장소로서 해킹 및 위변조 차단
+    - A blockchain-based storage system that prevents hacking and tampering.
-    - DID Document, VC Metadata 등을 저장
+    - Stores DID Documents and VC metadata.
-- Trust Agent
+- Trust Agent:
-    - Digital Identity Committee (이하 위원회)로부터 다음의 권한을 위임받아 신뢰체인을 구축하고 운영
+    - Authorized by the Digital Identity Committee to operate the trust chain and perform the following tasks:
-        - DID Document 등록
+        - Registering DID Documents.
-        - Entity(Issuer, Verifier and other providers) 등록 및 가입증명서(Certificate VC) 발급
+        - Registering entities (e.g., Issuers, Verifiers) and issuing Certificate VCs.
-        - Client Wallet 등록
+        - Registering client wallets.
-        - 사용자 등록/탈퇴
+        - User registration and membership cancellation.
-    - 기타 부가적인 기능 제공
+    - Provides additional services:
-        - VC Plan 등록 및 조회
+        - Registering and retrieving VC Plans.
-        - KYC
+        - Performing Know Your Customer (KYC) procedures.
-- Notification Service
+- Notification Service:
-    - 서버로부터 인가앱으로 이메일, PUSH 알림 등 메시지를 전달
+    - Sends emails and push notifications from servers to CApps.
-    - Issuer나 Verifier는 별도의 Notification Service를 운영할 수도 있음
+    - Issuers and Verifiers can operate their own Notification Services if needed.

-핵심적인 기능 외에 구현체 정책에 따라 다음의 사업자가 수행하는 기능을 Trust Agent에 구축할 수도 있다.
+In addition to the core functions, the following providers’ services may also be integrated into the Trust Agent, depending on the implementation policies.

 - KYC provider
 - Notification provider